HannaAssaf/Javascript-team-project/src/README.md

+👩‍💻 My Contribution

-I was responsible for implementing the covers section of the project.
-This section displays a dynamic, responsive photo gallery of project covers with a continuous diagonal scroll animation.
+As part of a team project, I built the covers section — a dynamic, responsive photo gallery of project covers with a continuous diagonal scroll animation.

 From a technical perspective: